-Due to safety and health issues, students may not bring other student visitors to school.
+Due to health and safety issues, students may not bring visitors to attend school.

 Visitors, particularly parents, are welcome at the school.
 In order to properly monitor the safety of students and staff, each visitor must report to the office upon entering the school to obtain a pass.
 Any visitor found in the building without a pass shall be reported to the principal and runs the risk of being escorted out of the building by the School Resource Officer and/or Principal.
 If a person wishes to confer with a member of the staff, s/he should call for an appointment prior to coming to the School, in order to schedule a mutually convenient time.